cetinsamet/age-estimation/README.md

 # age-estimation
 Age estimation with PyTorch
-A fully-connected network is trained with 5000 sample face images to perform age estimation.
+A fully-connected network is trained with 5000 sample images of human face to perform age estimation from faces.

 ## Usage
 $**python3**  age_est.py  input-image-path